PySCeS/PyscesToolbox/README.rst

 in order to use its interactive features.
 Note that ``ipywidgets`` (an automatically installed requirement for the Jupyter notebook) needs you to run the command
-"``jupyter nbextension enable --py  --sys-prefix widgetsnbextension``" before enabling widgets in the notebook.
+“``jupyter nbextension enable --py  --sys-prefix widgetsnbextension``” before enabling widgets in the notebook.

 Changes on 2015-11-11: API changes